orc721/market/README.md

-ORC-721 / OG / Ordgen

-# Ordinal Generative Market Listings
+# Ordinal Generative (ORC-721 / OG / Ordgen) Market Listings

 Note:   the rule is
 the deployer of the ORC-721 collection deploy text inscribe